 The record of all deeds and mortgages in a public office, a custom which affects every man and woman who owns or buys property, came to America direct from The Netherlands.
 It could not have come from England, since it did not exist there even 200 years later.

-The township system, by which each town has local self government, with its natural sequence of local self goverment in County and State, came from Holland.
+The township system, by which each town has local self government, with its natural sequence of local self government in County and State, came from Holland.
 The practice of making prisoners work and in fac our whole modern American management of free prisons, was brought from Holland by William Penn.

 The Dutch taught the world commerce and merchandise when it ranked at that time as the only great commercial nation on the globe.
 It taught the broadest lines of finance to the world by the establishment, in 1609, of its great Bank of Amsterdam, with 180,000,000 of dollars deposits, preceding the establishment of the Bank of England by nearly 100 years.
 When the fledgling British Colonies sought its independence, it should be no surprise that the Dutch were more than happy to help the colonial government with financing.
 Ultimately, the Dutch seem to be better businessmen than soldiers.
 The Dutch provided the Continental Congress with its first loan; the then whopping amount of 30,000,000 guilders and continued to provide a significant source of funding to the young nation for many more years.
 Amazingly for such a small country today The Netherland is the second or third largest foreign investor in the US.